skhiggins/skhiggins.github.io/_pages/0_about.md

 social: true
 ---

-I'm an Assistant Professor of Finance at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University.
+I'm an Assistant Professor of Finance (promoted to untenured Associate Professor effective September 1, 2024) at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University.
 I am also an Associate Editor at the [Review of Finance](https://revfin.org/) and an Affiliated Professor at the [MIT Jameel Poverty Action Lab (J-PAL)](https://www.povertyactionlab.org/).

 <!---
 :loudspeaker: JOB OPPORTUNITY :loudspeaker: